★★★★★

 PubMed / Frontiers in Endocrinology

-Review of MOTS-c biology and metabolic-aging research, emphasizing that clinical use remains an emerging area.
+Review of mitochondrial peptide biology and metabolic-aging research, emphasizing that clinical use remains an emerging area.

 View source →